dekeh1/CS-443/Syllabus.md

 Our scheduled final exam period is Thursday, 14 December 2017, 12:30-3:30pm

+* Differing exam averages are required for different passing grades.
+See the table under *Course Grade Determination*.

-## Self-Directed Reading Blog
+## Self-Directed Professional Development Blog
 Two of the CS Program-Level Student Learning Outcomes that this course addresses are:

 > * Learn new models, techniques, and technologies as they emerge and appreciate the necessity of such continuing professional development.
 (Mastery)
 > * Communicate effectively both in written and oral form.
 (Mastery)

-You will be required to read outside blogs, articles, and/or books on your own and keep a blog about those readings that you found useful/interesting.
+You will be required to read outside blogs, articles, and/or books; listen to podcasts, etc. on your own and keep a blog about those items that you found useful/interesting.
 Your blog must be publicly accessible[^1], and will be aggregated on the [CS@Worcester Blog](http://cs.worcester.edu/blog/).

-We will also be keeping a list of resources for this class on the CS Department Wiki.
+* Differing numbers of blog entries are required for different passing grades.
+See the table under *Course Grade Determination*.

 [^1]: If there is a reason why your name cannot be publicly associated with this course, you may blog under a pseudonym.
 You must see me to discuss the details, but your blog must still be publicly accessible and aggregated, and you must inform me of your pseudonym.